 The Politics and Protest Workshop at CUNY.
 This is a continuation of Charles Tilly’s long-standing workshop on Contentious Politics, previously hosted at Michigan, the New School, and Columbia.

-I have served as a reviewer for Information, Communication & Society, New Media & Society, Journal of Politics, International Journal of Press/Politics, Human Communication, Distinktion: Scandinavian Journal of Social Theory, Digital Journalism, Policy & Internet, Tidsskriftet Politik, Journal of Information Technology & Politics and for book manuscripts in media and communications for Oxford University Press and Routledge.
-I sit on the editorial committee of the Reuters Institute for the Study of Journalism.
+I have served as a reviewer for Information, Communication & Society, New Media & Society, Journal of Politics, International Journal of Press/Politics, Human Communication, Distinktion: Scandinavian Journal of Social Theory, Digital Journalism, Policy & Internet, Tidsskriftet Politik, Journal of Information Technology & Politics and for book manuscripts in media and communications for Oxford University Press, Polity Press, and Routledge.
+I sit on the editorial committee of the Reuters Institute for the Study of Journalism as well as the editorial boards of Digital Journalism and the Journal of Information Technology & Politics.

 From 2003 to 2005, I was the managing editor of Tidsskriftet Politik, an inter-disciplinary and peer-reviewed social science quarterly published by the Department of Political Science at the University of Copenhagen.